3mosakr/embedded-systems/README.md

 you will find the proteus projects in the proteus_projects file.

-hint: I am using MPLAPX IDE v6.15
+hint: I am using MPLAPX IDE v6.15 and MCU -> PIC18f4620